Getty Images

 While the InfluxDB 3.0 update addresses performance, the launch of InfluxDB Clustered extends the database engine's capabilities to more of the vendor's users.

-When InfluxDB 3.0 was first released, it was only available to users of InfluxDB Cloud Serverless and InfluxDB Cloud Dedicated, which are both fully managed database services.
+When InfluxDB 3.0 was first released, it was available to only users of InfluxDB Cloud Serverless and InfluxDB Cloud Dedicated, which are both fully managed database services.
 On-premises and private cloud users had only InfluxDB Enterprise -- which was not built with InfluxDB 3.0's engine -- as an option.

 InfluxDB Clustered essentially replaces InfluxDB Enterprise.
 Its significance, therefore, is that it provides on-premises and private cloud customers with the same capabilities as users of InfluxData's fully managed databases, according to Stephens.